 Before the woman can elaborate a trio of alien figures announcing themselves as Inquisitors arrive and kill the woman with their ray-guns.
 Warlock attacks them and as the battle plays out one of the alien Inquisitors is revealed to be a Roclite named B’rja.
-This would be a tantalizing mystery to Marvel readers because that means he SHOULD be one of the Blood Brothers aka “the Brothers B’rja,” super-powered servitors of the presumed-dead THANOS.
-Instead he is working as an agent of a figure called the Magus.
+This would means he is of the same race as the Blood Brothers, super-powered servitors of the presumed-dead THANOS.

 (Two years back I covered the Blood Brothers, the seeming death of Thanos plus the origin of the High Evolutionary when I examined Marvel’s Celestial Madonna Saga of 1973-1975 in the pages of The Avengers.
 Iron Man, the Thing and Drax fought the Blood Brothers.)

 Adam drives off the trio of Inquisitors and then, while the dead woman’s soul still lingers, he uses his Soul Gem to reanimate her briefly so that she can tell him why she sought him out.
-The woman tells Warlock about the Magus, a self-proclaimed god who rules the Universal Church of Truth.
+The woman tells Warlock about the Magus, a self-proclaimed god who fell from space 5,000 years ago and who rules the Universal Church of Truth.

 Before Adam can question the undead woman further the Magus, apparently detecting Adam’s efforts, remotely attacks our hero.
 The Magus’ power seems far greater than Warlock’s but he is obviously reluctant to kill Adam.
 Presently, after some prodding from the Magus, Warlock realizes why.